top of page

 • Vermont, where graduate school trained him as a planner/field-naturalist, and made his $6 investment in surplus East German wool army pants entirely worthwhile.

-• Haiti, where he worked hard, wore a suit, and yet still failed to solve 200+ years of land tenure quandaries, housing issues, and environmental bumfuddlement.
+• Haiti, where he worked hard, wore a suit, but still failed to solve 200+ years of land tenure quandaries, housing issues, and environmental bumfuddlement.

 • Kenya, where he and Athena got to work on the same project for the first time, and ate a lot of ugali.